My Dog Ate Bone Shards What Should I Do?

 Broken teeth: hard, brittle bones can also break teeth as the dog chews them.

-Can become stuck on lower jaw: bones that are round can become stuck on the lower jaw, behind the dog’s front teeth.
+Can become stuck across the jaw: bones can become stuck across the lower or upper jaw, behind the dog’s front teeth.

 Bones can choke: the bone or bone shards can become stuck in the esophagus, where they can block a dog’s airways, causing the dog to choke.